 General public testing for COVID-19 is not advised.
 Information on eligibility for testing in specific circumstances can be found on NHS inform.

 People who were on the Highest Risk List

 The Highest Risk List ended on 31 May 2022.
-The success of the vaccination programme and the availability of new medicines to treat COVID-19 mean that the majority of people on the list are at no greater risk from COVID-19 than the rest of the population in Scotland.
+The success of the vaccination programme and the availability of new medicines to treat COVID-19 means that the majority of people that were on the list were at no greater risk from COVID-19 than the rest of the population in Scotland.

 The Chief Medical Officer has for some time advised people who were on the Highest Risk List, including children, to follow the same guidance as the rest of the population unless they are advised otherwise by their GP or clinician.
 This applies equally to household members of people who were on the list and includes going into schools and early learning and childcare settings.
 He has also advised people whose immune system is suppressed to take extra care and follow the advice of their GP or clinician, as they would have done before the pandemic.

 Staff who were on the Highest Risk List

 It continues to be the employer’s responsibility to regularly carry out workplace risk assessments and put in place measures to make the workplace as safe as is reasonably practicable to try and minimise risks to staff.
 Employees also have a responsibility to comply with safe working practices.